 Radio and Space Services is the space weather branch of the Bureau of Meteorology.

-Space Weather, a catchy phrase that came into common use in 1990s, may sound innocuous, but it offers serious threats to ever-more-complex communications and technological systems.
-Space weather disturbances can interrupt HF radio, imperil electrical power lines, threaten satellite transmissions and instruments, including avionics in extreme circumstances, and reduce the life of satellites in low earth orbits.
+Space Weather, a catchy phrase that came into common use in 1990s, may sound innocuous, but it offers serious threats to increasingly complex communications and technological systems.
+Space weather disturbances can interrupt HF radio, damage power grids, threaten satellite transmissions and instruments, including avionics in extreme circumstances, and reduce the life of satellites in low earth orbits.
 They can even put long- distance pipelines at risk by reducing the efficiency of anti-corrosion cathode systems.
-The list of impacts is growing longer.
+As reliance on technology grows, so does the impact of space weather events.
+The potential impact of solar activity is such that severe space weather events are ranked in the top four serious threats to the UK in its national risk register.

 Realising the impact of space weather conditions on various businesses, the Federal government set up the IPS within the Department of the Interior in 1947, previously an activity of the Radio Research Board of the then CSIR (now CSIRO).
 IPS was moved into the Bureau in the late 60s and then was moved to the Department of Science (1972), Administrative Services (1987) and Industry, Tourism and Resources (1997) before rejoining the Bureau in 2008.

-IPS manages an extensive network of observatories, magnetometers and ionosondes around the Australia/New Zealand region and Antarctica.
+IPS manages an extensive network of observatories hosting magnetometers, ionosondes and other sensors around the Australia/New Zealand region and Antarctica.
 Observations are combined with data from satellites and other countries observations to monitor space weather and provide services and advice on space weather conditions for radio communications, satellite navigation and other operations.
+IPS is a member of International Space Environment Service (ISES), and operates the regional warning center for the Australasian region.

 Consultancies are also provided for planning and operation of HF radio systems including antenna modelling, radio wave propagation and ionospheric characteristics.
 These have ranged across communications systems, direction finding and trans-ionospheric propagation of GPS and Radio Astronomy.
 Tools are also being developed for the propagation of VHF/UHF radio across terrain and amongst buildings.